• Skip to primary navigation

 For the pumpkin spice cold brew:

-• Any type of coffee can be used, but if you really want to stick to theme here, try the Pumpkin Spice Coffee from Sprouts!
-It's only available for a limited time during the fall, and it adds the perfect amount of warm spice to this seasonal drink.
-Otherwise, any coarsely ground coffee will work well; feel free to use decaffeinated beans if preferred.
-You can also buy pre-made cold brew (regular or nitro, both available at Sprouts) or even use freshly-brewed and chilled coffee like I do with my lavender-vanilla, mint, and caramel iced coffee recipes.
+- Any coarsely ground coffee will work well; feel free to use decaffeinated beans if preferred.
+You can also buy pre-made cold brew (regular or nitro) or even use freshly-brewed and chilled coffee like I do with my lavender-vanilla, mint, and caramel iced coffee recipes.

 For the pumpkin spice syrup:

-• This recipe uses whole spices - specifically nutmeg, cloves, cinnamon sticks, and ginger root - for two reasons.
+- This recipe uses whole spices - specifically nutmeg, cloves, cinnamon sticks, and ginger root - for two reasons.
 Whole spices have a more potent flavor than ground spice, and they stay fresh for longer periods of time.
 But perhaps more importantly, using the whole spice avoid the issue of a grainy syrup, which is my chief complaint with most homemade pumpkin spice syrups I've tried.
-Sprouts carries a variety of whole spices in bulk, which means you can buy just the quantity you need for this recipe.
-I also recommend their organic ginger, which is what I use in my ginger turmeric juice since it tends to have a stronger flavor than the non-organic variety.

 For the pumpkin cream: